 In order to provide autonomy to project teams and departments, Egnyte lets employees modify access to folders for which they are Owners.
 In the same way, Egnyte allows employees to create groups to manage access easily for multiple users.
 Administrators have the ability to remove this permission.

 To toggle off the ability for employees to create groups, go to "Settings" -> "Configuration" -> "Users Types & Roles."
-Then, click on "Power Users can view Users & Groups."
+Then, click on "can view Users & Groups in Settings."

 In some cases, an individual user will have access to a folder, but will also be a member of a group which has access to the folder.
 For example, they might have "Owner" access individually, but be a member of a group which has "Viewer" access.
 In this case, the higher permission always apply, so the user will have "Owner" access to the folder.